leadanees/netflix-gpt/README.md

 -Created Redux Store with userSlice
 -Implement Sign out page
 -Update Profile
+-BugFix:Sign up user displayName and profile picture update -BugFix:if the user is not logged in redirect/ browe to login page and vice-versa -Unsubscrib to the onAuthStateChange callback
+-Add hardcoded value to the constent file(imp)
 -Fetch Movies from TMDB movies
+-

 # Features
 -Login/Sing Up